simpleviewinc/keg-cli/docs/images.md

     * You are building a new image for a tap
   * All images use the base image, but only when being built
     * All images should be built in the CI (except new ones)
-  * Anytime there are changes pushed to the `keg-hub` master branch
+  * Anytime there are changes pushed to the `keg-hub` develop branch
     * A new base image is built
     * Using this new base image, new keg-hub images are built
     * This process should be automated inside a github action

 ### Process
-* Build base image with master tag
+* Build base image with "develop" tag
   * This is the starting point for all other images
-* Build base images for keg-hub repos with default tag ( master )
+* Build base images for keg-hub repos with default tag ( develop )
   * They should all use the `base:develop` image in the `FROM` of the Dockerfile
   * Images include `keg-core`, `keg-components`, `tap`